 To start this section off, here are a few things to keep in mind:

-Understanding these two, we can ultimately set up calculations to track your progress and goals.
+Understanding these three, we can ultimately set up calculations to track your progress and goals.

 The following steps are one method that we use in getting a more accurate estimation of calories based on our goals.
 While there are various ways to calculate calories, this has always been one of the more accurate to start with.